strncat/strncat.github.io/_posts/euclid/2024-03-31-euclid-book1-pr8.markdown

 <p style="text-align:center;"><img src="{{ site.url }}/assets/math/euclid/pr8/1.png" width="45%" class="center"></p>

 We claim that $AB$ must coincide with $DE$ and $AC$ must coincide with $DF$.
 To see this, recall that $AB = DE$ and $AC = DF$ by our hypothesis.
-Since we have the same base and the lines are equal, then we can use <a href="https://strncat.github.io/jekyll/update/2024/03/23/euclid-book1-pr7.html">proposition 7</a> to conclude that the lines $DE$ and $DF$ must meet where the lines $AB$ and $AC$ meet which is point $A$.
+Since we have the same base and the lines are equal, then we can use <a href="https://strncat.github.io/jekyll/update/2024/03/30/euclid-book1-pr7.html">proposition 7</a> to conclude that the lines $DE$ and $DF$ must meet where the lines $AB$ and $AC$ meet which is point $A$.
 Therefore, we see that point $D$ must coincide with point $A$.
 Therefore, we see that all points coincide with each other and therefore the triangles are equal (really?).
-Consquently, all angles are equal to each other.
+Consequently, all angles are equal to each other.
 <br>
 <hr>
 <!----------------------------------------------------------------------->